-PLS 4203 Special Topics Seminar As a seminar the focus of this course is a research paper employing political science methodology.
+PLS 4203 Special Topics Seminar As a seminar the focus of this course is specialized topics of study designed to bring in different cultural, artistic, and nuanced lenses by which to study political science.
 Topics will focus on the subject matter germane to the discipline and will be offered at the discretion of the faculty in consideration of student interest [e.g. topics will fall within the three subfields as the norm].
 Students will have to master a common syllabus and reading list relative to that topic and then craft a research project and paper relative to that topic.